clojuredocs/guides/articles/tutorials/introduction.md

 Some of the Clojure abstractions are:

-  * Collection: lists, vectors, maps, and sets are all collections.
+  * Collection (Lists, vectors, maps, and sets are all collections.)
-  * Sequential: lists and vectors are collections with ordering.
+  * Sequential (Lists and vectors are ordered collections.)
-  * Associative: hashmaps associate keys with values. vectors associate numeric indices with values.
+  * Associative (Hashmaps associate keys with values.
+Vectors associate numeric indices with values.)
-  * Indexed: you can index into vectors.
+  * Indexed (Vectors, for example, can be quickly indexed into.)

-In the docs for the various functions, you'll often see, for example, that they take a "coll".
+In the docs for the various functions, you'll often see that they take, for example, a "coll".
 This means that the particular function will work on any of the collections.

 > If you'd like to look under the covers and see what the type of
 > an object is, try `(type my-stuff)`.